Rental Bonds Policy

 Tenants are expected to enter into a reasonable repayment arrangement to repay any missed payments in addition to their regular fortnightly payments.

 Failure to pay bond instalments will be treated in a similar way to failure to pay rent.
-FACS will take action to recover any non-payment relating to the bond and this may include requesting a Specific Performance Order (SPO) at NCAT.
-FACS may also seek a SPO at NCAT if the tenant refuses to pay the bond.
+DCJ will take action to recover any non-payment relating to the bond and this may include requesting a Specific Performance Order (SPO) at NCAT.
+DCJ may also seek a SPO at NCAT if the tenant refuses to pay the bond.

 If the tenant pays the outstanding rental bond or enters into a repayment plan after being given a termination notice or order, they will not be required to vacate the premises and the residential tenancy agreement will not be terminated.